 Switzerland has some the world's most lax gun control, however, unlike the United States, it also has incredibly low gun related crime.
 The country had one mass shooting in 2001, but a resulting referendum to restrict gun ownership failed to pass.

 Switzerland’s gun ownership is rooted in a sense of patriotic duty and national identity.
 Weapons are kept at home, because of the long-held belief that enemies could invade tiny Switzerland quickly, so every soldier had to be able to fight his way to his regiment’s assembly point.
 Historians believe that Switzerland was at risk of being invaded by Germany during World War II, but was spared.
 Germany knew that every Swiss man was armed and trained to shoot.

-One of the reasons the crime rate in Switzerland is low, is the culture of responsibility and safety that is passed from generation to generation within Swiss society.
-Kids learn sharpshooting and become part of gun groups from the age of 12.
-"Social conditions are fundamental in deterring crime,” says Peter Squires, professor of criminology and public policy from the University of Brighton in Great Britain.
+One of the reasons the crime rate in Switzerland is low is the culture of responsibility and safety that is passed from generation to generation within Swiss society.
+Kids learn to sharpshoot and become part of gun groups from the age of 12.
+"Social conditions are fundamental in deterring crime,” says Peter Squires, professor of criminology and public policy at the University of Brighton in Great Britain.
 He has studied gun violence in different countries and concluded, a “culture of support”, rather than focus on individualism, can deter mass killings.